rushabhjhaveri/Notes/Technology/Cybersecurity/Security+/Social_Engineering.md

 Influence Operations: The collection of tactical information about an adversary as well as the dissemination of propaganda in pursuit of a competitive advantage over an opponent

 Hybrid Warfare: A military strategy which employs political warfare and blends conventional warfare, irregular warfare, and cyberwarfare with other influencing methods, such as fake news, diplomacy, and foreign election intervention

+## User Education ##

+Never share authentication information

+Clean Desk Policy: Policy where all employees must put away everything from their desk at the end of the day into locked drawers and cabinets

+Train users how to encrypt emails and data

+Follow organizational data handling and disposal policies